Understanding Transformer Memorization Recall Through Idioms: The Utility of Idioms for Studying Memorization

 An idiom is a group of words with a meaning that is not deducible from the meanings of its individual words.
 For example, consider the phrase \nl{play it by ear} --- there is a disconnect between its nonsensical literal meaning (to play something by a human-body organ called `ear') and its intended idiomatic meaning (to improvise).

-A key observation is that \emph{idioms often satisfy our criteria (\S\ref{sec:input_criteria}), and therefore they can probe memorization}.
+A key observation is that \emph{idioms often satisfy our criteria (\S\ref{sec:input_criteria}), and therefore can probe memorization}.
 First, by definition, idioms are expected to be non-compositional \cite{dankers-etal-2022-transformer}.
 They are special ``hard-coded'' phrases that carry a specific meaning.
 As a result, their prompts each have a single correct continuation, regardless of their context (criterion 1).
 For example, consider the prompt \nl{crying over spilt \textunderscore\textunderscore\textunderscore\textunderscore} --- a generalizing prediction would predict that this slot may be filled by any spillable item, like wine, water or juice, while a memorized prediction will retrieve only milk in this context.
-Second, many idioms are ``irreducible'', for example the sub-sequences \nl{crying over} or \nl{over spilt} by themselves have but scant connection to the word \nl{milk}.
+Notably, while this is an empirical characterization of many idioms, there might be exceptions, e.g., contexts that are adversarially chosen to change the completion.
+Second, many idioms are ``irreducible'', for example, the sub-sequences \nl{crying over} or \nl{over spilt} by themselves have but a scant connection to the word \nl{milk}.

-Still, we note that not all idioms fulfill the criteria.
+Still, not all idioms fulfill the criteria.
 For example, even when the idiom is far from literal, its constituents sometimes strongly indicate the correct continuation, such as with the case of \nl{it's raining cats and \textunderscore\textunderscore\textunderscore\textunderscore} (as explained in~\S\ref{sec:input_criteria}).
 To construct a dataset of memorization-probing sequences, we will carefully curate a set of English idioms and filter out ones that do not fulfill our criteria.